Utterly Predictable

 Political Identity Outpredicts Everything

-In the modern West, political affiliation is the #1 predictor of crisis behavior — beating age, education, income, and health status.
-COVID mortality diverged along party lines more than any medical variable.
+In the modern West, political affiliation is the #1 predictor of crisis behavior, beating age, education, income, and health status.
+COVID mortality diverged along party lines harder than it did along any single medical variable.

 The Say/Do Gap Is Universal